 - Prepare dressing by combining all ingredients and whisking vigorously until it has a smooth consistency.
 You want to be able to drizzle it on your dish, so add a little more water if needed to thin it just a little.
 Taste and adjust seasoning if you would like it sweeter or spicier.

 - Prepare chicken (or tofu).
 Heat olive oil over medium-high heat in a large skillet.

 - Mix cornstarch and ginger in a medium sized plastic bag; add chicken and shake to coat.
 Put chicken cubes in hot oil and cook, stirring frequently, until chicken is thoroughly cooked (8 – 10 minutes).

-- Reduce heat to minimum to keep chicken warm while you prepare the rice bowls.
+- Cover pan and reduce heat to minimum to keep chicken warm while you prepare the rice bowls.

-- Take four broad, shallow bowls and line each with spinach or greens.
+- Assemble bowls.
+Take four broad, shallow bowls and line each with spinach or greens.

-- Garnish with 1 tbsp of sliced green onion and a generous squeeze of fresh lime juice.
+- Garnish each with 1 tablespoon (15 mL) of sliced green onion and a generous squeeze of fresh lime juice then serve.

 I had the rice bowl for lunch, too and it was yummy.
 So glad you’ve put together a recipe so I can enjoy again at home.
 Thanks!